Faced with an economic downturn in 2000, lipstick sales boomed—the ‘Lipstick Effect’– suggesting a turn to beauty indulgences during tough times.

 Kylie Jenner utilized her social media celebrity to start the highly successful makeup company Kylie Cosmetics.
 Instead of paying a slew of influencers, Kylie did it herself!
 She shared content showcasing her wares, offering followers a behind-the-scenes look.

-The subscription boxes are coming to save the day and your money.
-This is an excellent approach for beauty firms to capture your attention and keep you coming back for more.
+Subscription boxes are here to save the day and save you money!
+This is a great way for beauty brands to get your interest and keep your interest.

 Example: Birchbox